scrivy/podman/docs/source/markdown/podman-systemd.unit.5.md

 /etc/containers/systemd/user/${UID}/ and the other user unit search paths, Quadlet will recursively search and run the unit files present in these subdirectories.

-Note: When a Quadlet is starting, Podman often pulls one more container images which may take a considerable amount of time.
+Note: When a Quadlet is starting, Podman often pulls one or more container images which may take a considerable amount of time.
 Systemd defaults service start time to 90 seconds, or fails the service.
 Pre-pulling the image or extending the systemd timeout time for the service using the *TimeoutStartSec* Service option can fix the problem.